DanyangLinda/weather-data/README.md

 "Sydney","-33.9200","151.1852"
 "Beijing","39.9289","116.3883"
 ```

-Spark is used to combine the two datasets to contrct complete location and position dataset, where location, latitude and longitude comes from worldcities.csv and elevation comes from earthImage.csv.
+Spark is used to combine the two datasets to contrct complete location and position dataset, where location, latitude and longitude comes from worldcities.csv and elevation comes from earthImage.csv (I roughly calculate elevation based on grey value of pixels with the formular `greyValue*(8848/255)` where maximum gray value is 255 and I assume the highest elevation is 8848 metres).

-Using [Equirectangular Projection](https://www.tandfonline.com/doi/pdf/10.1080/10095020.2015.1017913) to map longitude and latitude to x and y coordinates of the pixels, so that spark can join two datasets to construct the following geography dataset:
+Using [Equirectangular Projection](https://www.tandfonline.com/doi/pdf/10.1080/10095020.2015.1017913) to map longitude and latitude to x and y coordinates of the pixels, I can use Spark can join two datasets to construct the following geography dataset:
 ```
 Location,Position(latitude, longitude, elevation)
 ```

+Note:
+2. elevation = grayValue*(8848/255)
-Note: In the implemenation, I don't use "join" function to combine the two datasets directly cause that will result in shuffling more than 3 GB data.
+1. In the implemenation, I don't use "join" function to combine the two datasets directly cause that will result in shuffling more than 3 GB data.
 As world cities dataset (about 1 MB) is much smaller than earth image dataset (about 3 GB), I decided to broadcast the samll dataset to avoid shuffle.

 ### Generate weather data
+Weather data is generated based on geography data set from previouse process.
+Weather data consists of 5 parts: local date time, conditions (snow, sunny or rain), temperature, pressure and humidity.

+#### Local date time
+Time offset can be roughly

+#### Temperature

+#### Condition

+#### Pressure

+#### Humidity